nixworks/public/news/2010/11/2/README.md

 ##### All India Congress Committee
 ### [All India Congress Committee meeting begins at Talkatora Stadium in New Delhi. ](/news/2010/11/2/all-india-congress-committee-meeting-begins-at-talkatora-stadium-in-new-delhi.md)
-_Context: Talkatora Stadium, New Delhi, All India Congress Committee_
+_Context: New Delhi, All India Congress Committee, Talkatora Stadium_

 ##### U.S. Midterms
 ### [Voters in the United States go to the polls for elections for the House of Representatives, 37 Senate seats, 39 state and territorial governors and various local seats and issues. ](/news/2010/11/2/voters-in-the-united-states-go-to-the-polls-for-elections-for-the-house-of-representatives-37-senate-seats-39-state-and-territorial-govern.md)